Doctor of Philosophy in Psychology - ClinicalMajor: CPSY

-The mission of the Clinical Psychology Doctoral Program at the University of Louisville is to produce clinical psychologists who exemplify the scientist-practitioner model in the following ways: (1) they are competent to conduct and to evaluate psychological research; (2) they are current in their knowledge of both the theoretical underpinnings of clinical research and practice and in the empirically-supported applications of these theories; (3) they are competent in implementing research-supported clinical practice; and (4) they are ethical and professional in their relationships with clients, students, and colleagues; and (4) prepared to be professionals in a diverse world.
+The mission of the Clinical Psychology Doctoral Program at the University of Louisville is to produce scientist-practitioners who are: (1) competent to conduct and evaluate research; (2) competent in implementing research-supported practice; (3) ethical and professional in their relationships with clients, students, and colleagues; and (4) prepared to be professionals in a diverse world.

 The Department of Psychological and Brain Sciences, in the College of Arts and Sciences, offers Ph.D. programs in Experimental Psychology and Clinical Psychology.

 The Clinical Psychology Ph.D. program usually requires four years of full-time course work, research, and clinical activities.
 Each student must also complete a one-year approved internship.
 Students are required to complete a Master's Research Portfolio.
 After completion of the Master's portfolio, students write their preliminary examination and then move on to their dissertation work.
-A dissertation proposal must be defended by September 1 of the year the student is applying for internship.
+A dissertation proposal must be defended before a student may apply for internship.

 Financial support for graduate students in the Ph.D. program is available in the form of teaching and research assistantships, University Fellowships, and placements in community service settings.

 - The Clinical Psychology Ph.D.
 Program application deadline is December 1.